donno2048/zipbomb/README.md

 Create zipbombs using Python.

-There is a C implementation [here](https://github.com/donno2048/czipbomb)
+There is a C implementation [here](https://github.com/donno2048/czipbomb) and a Java one [here](https://github.com/donno2048/jzipbomb)

 Based on [David Fifield's project](https://www.bamsoftware.com/hacks/zipbomb/)